scp-data/scp-api/docs/README.md

 ### Hub

+The SCP Wiki Hubs group articles together based on theme, canon, subject matter, or just whim.
+The Hub Dataset contains all of the Hubs with a list of the articles (Items, GOI, and Tales) that are part of that Hub.

 #### Data File - [data/scp/hubs/index.json](./data/scp/hubs/index.json)

 The Hub data is relatively small so it all exists in a single file.
 It is formatted as an object where the key is the `link` and the value an object with these fields (in addition to the universal field)-